ewyluda/Bitcoin_Valuation_Model/README.md

 ## Developing Fundamental Upper & Lower Boundaries

 Metcalfe's Original Law (NV ~ n2) was used to create the upper fundamental value boundary for Bitcoin.
-The original law was chosen for the upper boundary because it is the most liberal and considers each and every user equally contributes to the value of the network which is idealistic but makes for a logical upper boundary.
+The original law was chosen for the upper boundary because it is the most liberal and considers each user contributes equally to the value of the network, which is idealistic but makes for a logical upper boundary.

 Odlyzko's Law (NV ~ n*ln(n)) was used to create the lower fundamental value boundary.
 Odlyzko's Law, being the most conservative of the 3 variations studied made the most sense to use for the lower boundary.